Chip-Biscuit/hp-half-blood-prince-fix/README.md

 Default aspect ratio is 0 which is (16:9)

-The game will start with the origional FOV and you can toggle it to the FOV you select here by pressing the hotkey "9" on your keyboard and it will toggle between origional and the value in the ini that you choose to zoom out to.
+The game will start with the origional FOV and you can toggle it to the FOV you select here by pressing the hotkey "9" on your keyboard (not the numpad) and it will toggle between origional and the value in the ini that you choose to zoom out to.

 if you would like to leave feedback or submit a bug please use the form provided: